 Want to do more cool things than you can do on a WordPress.com website?
 Experienced with basic HTML, CSS and basic web hosting?
 Want to make websites that have a lot of functionality (do lots of cool things); are easy for a non-tech to maintain (but not create, that's your job); and professional?
 If you answered "yes" to all the above, I recommend trying WordPress.org.
 If you don't know basic HTML, CSS and webhosting, learn it here first, free.

 WordPress.org has its own extensive online training.
-It's geared to learners who are text based and want more detail.
+It's geared to learners who are like to learn by reading and who want more detail.
 Start here.

 There are a wide range of (mostly free) social media tools organizations can use on their website to that empowers website visitors to do more than just passively read, but to actually get interactive!
 An interactive web user can interact with you the web worker, and if you want, to connect and share information with other online users as well.
 You can thus design an experience for your web visitors that is much more exciting, personalized, valuable and enticing to return to--and in turn they can contribute to your site and build community and value there (and you're not even paying them!).
 These different social media tools include: blogs, photo sharing, bookmarking, RSS, wikis, video sharing and more (yes, like Facebook and Twitter).
 Read easy descriptions and watch short, cute videos of specific types of tools.